Skip to main content

 3. Create percent of total metric: This metric will be used to calculate cumulative percent.

-4. Create nested aggregation and cumulative metric : Once we have Percent of Total metric, we can use the running_total function to compute Cumulative % by running it on Quanity per Order dimension.
+4. Create nested aggregation and cumulative metric : Once we have Percent of Total metric, we can use the running_total function to compute Cumulative % by running it on Quantity per Order dimension.
 This metric will be used for the second Y-Axis line

 Implementation